metamath/lamp-guide/docs/11/index.md

 The metamath-lamp explorer also includes its fragment selector (so you can copy fragments found from exploration) and visualization mechanism (to help you better understand the database).
+As long as you keep the database you're interested loaded, you can use the metamath-lamp explorer while disconnected from the internet.
 In short, the explorer tab lets us see the context we're using.

 But before we dive in, let's admire the magic.